Transdisciplinary Workplace Research (TWR) network

 Hence, a transdisciplinary approach is required to advance both workplace research and practices.
 Many different stakeholders are involved in reaching optimal employee-workplace alignment.
 In academia, the complexity described above has translated into many different disciplines being involved in workplace research, without sufficient cross-disciplinary research.
 Also, little research is translated to practical solutions in the professional fields that are involved.
 Practitioners have been working largely independently of academic researchers for decades to research how workplaces make workers thrive in their specific context.

-These challenges lead to the formation of the Transdisciplinary Workplace Research (TWR) network in 2017.
+These challenges led to the formation of the Transdisciplinary Workplace Research (TWR) network in 2017.
 It brings together workplace researchers and research-focused professionals from many relevant disciplines to share their insights and ideas about the best place(s) to work.

 News